yh15kla9/github-lesser-known-programming-languages/README.md

 # Q:
 - [Qi](https://github.com/AnonymousAAArdvark/qi) - Lightweight and fast programming language designed to be written in Chinese.
 - [Quirrel](https://github.com/GaijinEntertainment/quirrel) - Quirrel - Gaijin Entertainment dynamic script language (former Squirrel).
-- [Quorum](https://github.com/qorf/quorum-language) - Quorum is a general purpose programming language designed for several purposes.
-First, we regularly run experiments with people at various age and experience ranges, investigating ways to make the language easier to use.
-Evidence gathered from these studies is filtered back into the design, making quorum an "evidence-based" programming language.
-Second, as our team is interested in issues of equity for all people, perhaps especially people with disabilities, we are careful to design libraries that are friendly to the broad population.
-This means many internal libraries in the language have support for accessibility.
 # R:
 - [Racket](https://github.com/racket/racket) - A general-purpose, multi-paradigm programming language and a multi-platform distribution that includes the Racket language, compiler, large standard library, IDE, development tools, and a set of additional languages including Typed Racket (a sister language of Racket with a static type-checker), Swindle, FrTime, Lazy Racket, R5RS & R6RS Scheme, Scribble, Datalog, Racklog, Algol 60 and several teaching languages.
 - [Rave](https://github.com/Ttimofeyka/Rave) - Rave is a statically typed, compiled, procedural, general-purpose programming language.